c-humbel/CGStokes/README.md

 # A Conjugate Gradient-based solver for the full Stokes equations running on GPUs

 This repository contains the work done in my master's thesis project.
 The goal is to implement a conjugent gradient method that solves the full Stokes equation, which arises in simulations of ice flow dynamics.
-The algorithm will be designed specifically for execution on GPUs using the Julia programming language.
+The algorithm is designed specifically for execution on GPUs using the Julia programming language.

 The folder structure of the project is the following: